 The EAP is available 24 hours a day, 7 days a week over the phone on 1300 361 008.
-Alternatively, face-to-face counselling sessions are provided off site at one of LifeWorks' national counselling locations with more information available via iGMS/Health and Wellbeing.
+Alternatively, face-to-face counselling sessions are provided off site at one of TELUS Health's national counselling locations; more information is available via Health and Wellbeing.